 Curry powder, cumin, and black pepper are essential spices in this curry.

-Red pepper flakes, ground coriander, turmeric powder, and garam masala are optional, but we strongly recommend them to make a curry with an authentic flavor.
+Red pepper flakes, ground coriander, turmeric powder, and garam masala are optional, but we recommend them to make a curry with an authentic flavor.

-Tip: spices are not only tasty but also packed with antioxidants and super healthy.
+Spices are not only tasty but also packed with antioxidants and super healthy.

 You can use store-bought vegetable broth, or you can make it yourself.